Publications

 Research Perspectives on the Objects-Early Debate.
 Raymond Lister, Anders Berglund, Tony Clear, Joe Bergin, Kathy Garvin-Doxas, Brian Hanks, Lew Hitchner, Andrew Luxton-Reilly, Kate Sanders, Carsten Schulte, and Jacqueline Whalley.
 In SIGCSE Bulletin: inroads, volume 38, number 4, pp 146-165, 2006.
 (DOI).

 Students learn CS in different ways: Insights from an empirical study.
 Anders Berglund and Mattias Wiggberg.
-In SIGCSE Bulletin: inroads, volume 38, number 3, pp 265-269, 2006.
+In SIGCSE Bulletin inroads, volume 38, number 3, pp 265-269, 2006.
 (DOI).

 Phenomenography as a way to research learning in computing.
 Anders Berglund.
 In Bulletin of Applied Computing and Information Technology, BACIT, volume 4, number 1, 2006.
 (External link).